BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

 If you prefer to polish your antique pewter and remove unwanted tarnish, a delicate touch is essential.

 Vigorous polishing can lead to the loss of decorative details, filigree work and hallmarks.

 If you are at all uncertain, a BADA member will be happy to recommend a suitable specialist.

 Rust on antique pewter can vary significantly according to the composition of the alloy.

-If untreated, rust can eat through pewter and destroy important antique items.
+Rust can eat through pewter and destroy antique items if it is not treated.

 If your object is valuable or precious, consult a pewter specialist for advice on restoration and repair.